aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

     \c:\RDSTools\upload

-The Tool can run in automated mode or Manaul :
+The Tool can run in automated mode or Manual :

 ## Automated Assessment
 The tool runs from the cmd prompt:
-The Tool  by default take in the output from RdsDiscovery tool "c:\RDSTool\out\RdsDiscovery.CSV" and only run assessmnet against server that are **RDS or RDS Custom compatible.**
+The Tool  by default take in the output from RdsDiscovery tool "c:\RDSTool\out\RdsDiscovery.CSV" and only run assessment against server that are **RDS or RDS Custom compatible.**

-You can as well create your own sql server list using "Serverstemplate" in c:\RDSTools\in as a guide and pass it on as a paramter to the tool .
+You can as well create your own sql server list using "Serverstemplate" in c:\RDSTools\in as a guide and pass it on as a parameter to the tool .
 Please note that the created file has to be .txt format( more about that later)

 For Sql server authentication:

 **C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime 60**

- -- The assessmnet will run against c:\RDSTool\out\RdsDiscovery.CSV
+ -- The assessment will run against c:\RDSTool\out\RdsDiscovery.CSV

  **C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime 60 -sqlserverendpoint c:\RDSTools\in\server.txt**

--- the assessmnet will run againt list of servers in  server.txt
+-- the assessment will run againt list of servers in  server.txt

 for Windows authentication:

  **C:\RDSTools>SqlServerAssessment.bat -auth W -collectiontime 60**

- -- The assessmnet will run against c:\RDSTool\out\RdsDiscovery.CSV
+ -- The assessment will run against c:\RDSTool\out\RdsDiscovery.CSV

 **C:\RDSTools>SqlServerAssessment.bat -auth W -collectiontime 60 -sqlserverendpoint c:\RDSTools\in\server.txt**

--- the assessmnet will run againt list of servers in  server.txt
+-- the assessment will run against list of servers in  server.txt

-Input Paramters:
+Input Parameters:

 * auth    .
 S for Sql server , W for windows Authentication
 * login   .
 Sql server login ( if option is 'S')